cacophony-wj/LeS/README.md

 ## Crafting the Female Bodies

 Unfortunately I don't feel comfortable offering precompiled BodySlide outputs because this essentially rehosts all of a 3D modelers' work in another location.
 So you will have to build them yourself.
 Please don't abandon me here, I've minimized the steps as much as possible.
-There are only four options you really have to choose from and they're all hair colors, it's pretty much an autopilot procedure.
-Check out the document below.
+It's just a few clicks and a few extra seconds.

 [Female Bodies and Outfits](https://github.com/cacophony-wj/LeS/blob/master/BODYSLIDE.md)